Waterworks operator certification

 - When should I submit my continuing education documentation?

 Keep your credit slips and other documentation on file.
 Courtesy renewal reminder letters are mailed six weeks prior to your expiration date, provided that we have a current address for you on file.
-At that time, mail in your reminder letter, credits, and the appropriate fee before the expiration date on your certificate.
+At that time, mail in your reminder letter, continuing education documentation, and the appropriate fee before the expiration date on your certificate.

 - What if I earn more credits than I need?